 Make a Chore Wheel

 A colorful wheel is a crafty way to make chores a bit more fun.
 Divide a plastic lazy Susan into sections, like a pie.
 Paint each and label with a different chore, like doing the dishes or walking the dog.
 Stick the finished spinner onto a poster board and add an arrow that points toward the wheel.
 Have your kids spin it, and whichever chore the arrow lands on will be the one they get to do.
 Want to get kids more involved in the kitchen?
-Consult our guide to tasks by age.
+Check out our guide to tasks by age.